If you click a link in this post and make a purchase, we may earn a small commission, at no additional cost to you. Read our full disclosure here.

 Important Note: If you buy a Park Hopper Plus ticket, you will ONLY be allowed to upgrade to a Platinum Plus pass.
 Don’t buy one of these tickets to save a little more only to find you’ll have to pay an extra $100 for your AP!

 When you upgrade your ticket, you’ll have to pay the $369 difference.
-You can do this with Disney gift cards, which you can easily get at a discount (learn how in this post)!
+You can do this with Disney gift cards, which you can easily get at a discount (learn how to get discount Disney gift cards in this post)!

 By upgrading a discounted ticket from Undercover Tourist and using discounted Disney gift cards to pay the balance, you’ll save $90 (or more) off the AP price.